multinet-app/multinet-api/README.md

 4. Select `Public` for the Client Type field
 5. Select `Authorization Code` for the Authorization Grant Type field
 6. Delete everything in the Client Secret field, leaving it blank
-7. Enter "Multinet GUI" or something similar for the Name field
+7. Enter "Multinet GUI" for the Name field
 8. Copy the value in the Client ID field, but don't modify it
 9. In the bottom right, click Save